Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Clear progress display and advanced safety systems
+- Clear progress display and solid safety systems

 Cons:

-- Best value when you use advanced functions regularly
+- Higher cost — only worth it if you use advanced functions regularly

 👉 View product details